eruffaldi/wine_vcpp/README.md

 Using Visual Studio Compiler inside Wine (e.g. OSX) for x86 and x64 builds

+##Requirements

+Install samba3 with macport or brew for PDB support

 #Creation

 1) Have at hand Visual Studio 2015 free version and